leonhsu95/password-generator-project/README.md

 ## Features

-- Header Navigation Bar is now functional.
-Snaps to webpage content.
-- Website Refactored to appropriate semantic elements to increases SEO.
+- If the user registers enters nothing or not a number, the function will restart until the user enters a number.
+- If user enters a decimal number, it will be rounded to an integer.
+- Special Characters does not contain a " " character.

 ## Tests

-Website is W3 HTML validated [HTML Markup Validation Tool](https://validator.w3.org/), CSS validated [CSS Validation Service](https://jigsaw.w3.org/css-validator/) and JS Validated [JS Validation Service](https://jshint.com/).
+Website is validated with [HTML Markup Validation Tool](https://validator.w3.org/), [CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [JS Validation Service](https://jshint.com/).